-If you attempt to import databases on a server with GTIDs enabled (GTID_MODE = ON), a warning will be generated if the import file did not include the GTID statements generated by mysqldbexport.
+If you attempt to import databases on a server with GTIDs enabled (GTID_MODE = ON), a warning is generated if the import file did not include the GTID statements generated by mysqldbexport.

-The utility will also generate a warning if you import databases
+The utility also generates a warning if you import databases on a

-on a server without GTIDs enabled and there are GTID statements
+server without GTIDs enabled and there are GTID statements present

 --skip-gtid option to ignore